evgeniyha/Chi3-in-cylindrical-coordinates/README.md

 This is the supplementary material for
-Nikitina, Anastasia and Kristina Frizyuk.
+Anastasia Nikitina and Kristina Frizyuk.
 "Circular dichroism in high-harmonic generation in achiral nanostructures under vortex beam irradiation." arXiv, 21 Feb.
 2024, doi:10.48550/arXiv.2402.13947.